 - Measured, weighed, packed, sealed, and labeled bean soup packets for donation to local food banks

-- Built grow buckets (an alternative and versatile growing solution) to donate to local food banks
+- Built vertical gardens and grow buckets (an alternative and versatile growing solution) to donate to local food banks

 - Created instructional pamphlets to accompany the grow buckets to inform recipients about how the bucket works and ideas for vegetation